-Frequently Asked Questions About S-Corp
+Frequently Asked Questions About S-Corporations

-The great thing about the S-Corp is that you can retain independence and flexibility that you would enjoy as a simple LLC while also leveraging tax savings, compensation, and benefits that normally would be unavailable as a sole proprietor with an LLC.
-Here are some great FAQ about the S-Corp:
+The great thing about the S-Corp is that you can retain the independence and flexibility that you would enjoy as a simple LLC while also leveraging tax savings, compensation, and benefits that normally would be unavailable as a sole proprietor with an LLC.
+Here are some great FAQs about the S-Corp:

 Q: Can you set up an LLC if you already have your S-Corp?
 I was originally set up as an S-Corp.
 Never did individual LLC.